Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration

 \subsubsection{Binary Clinical Referral Decision}

-Although the tri-class setting provides fine-grained analysis, practical glaucoma screening primarily focuses on binary referral decisions.
-Therefore, the \textit{Suspect} and \textit{Positive} categories are merged into a single \textit{Referable} class, while \textit{Negative} samples represent \textit{Non-referable} cases.
+Although the tri-class setting enables a fine-grained assessment of disease severity, practical glaucoma screening is primarily concerned with binary referral decisions.
+Therefore, the \textit{Suspect} and \textit{Positive} categories are merged into a single \textit{Referable} class, whereas \textit{Negative} samples are treated as \textit{Non-referable} cases.

-The binary results in Table~\ref{tab:tri_binary} reveal a clear performance improvement across the architectural evolution.
-The baseline \textit{Patch5Model} provides a multi-region representation but lacks adaptive feature weighting.
-Introducing channel–spatial attention in \textit{Branch2CBAM} significantly increases sensitivity (0.956), indicating stronger capability in detecting pathological signals, although at the expense of reduced specificity.

-By incorporating the Dynamic Window Mechanism (DWM), \textit{Branch3CBAM} improves specificity (0.956) by suppressing background noise and focusing on diagnostically meaningful regions.
-The proposed \textit{Branch3KECBAM} achieves the best overall performance, obtaining the highest AP (0.965), AUC (0.985), accuracy (0.946), and specificity (0.967).
-This improvement demonstrates that knowledge-enhanced attention effectively guides the network toward clinically relevant retinal structures.

-The confusion matrices shown in Fig.~\ref{fig4} further illustrate that most classification errors arise from the ambiguous \textit{Suspect} category in the tri-class setting.
-When these samples are merged into the referable class, the number of misclassifications decreases considerably, resulting in a more stable and clinically meaningful screening outcome.